chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 **NOTE: A rate limit will automatically expire after an hour, but if you hit the limit again, it will block for another hour.**

 If you have found that you have been rate limited, please see [How To Avoid Excessive Use](#how-to-avoid-excessive-use).
 Implementing best practices for organizational use will limit chances of being rate limited again in the future.

+* Individual users being rate limited should reach out as per the next section and let us know as we are constantly adjusting limits to find a happy medium and need to have as much data to work with as possible.
+In addition to providing the requested information, make sure to also mention you are "individual use" and provide details on what caused the rate limiting.
+We may ask you to provide logs for further inspection.
+* Organizational use will be asked to set up best practices for Chocolatey deployments.

 #### Special Requests on Rate Limiting
 If you have special needs and are being rate limited, please reach out to us as in special instances, we can whitelist your IP address for a small period of time.
 Do the following: